UK threatens to send migrant boats back to France | Law-Order

 Britain's Home Office, or interior ministry, said: "We do not routinely comment on maritime operational activity."
 POLITICALLY CHARGED

-Charities said the plans could be illegal.
+Charities said the plans could be illegal and some British politicians described the idea as unworkable.
 Channel Rescue, a citizen patrol group that looks for migrants arriving along the English coast, said international maritime law stipulated that ships have a clear duty to assist those in distress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)